vrmohanbabu/spring-boot-docker/README.md

 ## Project Overview

-Deploy a Sprint boot web application to docker using the Jenkins pipeline.
+Deploy a Spring boot web application to docker using the Jenkins pipeline.

 ---